π©Ί Vitals

 π Deployment & Operations

-- Installation: Deployed as a single binary,Docker container, or Kubernetes Helm chart.
+- Installation: Deployed as a container or Kubernetes Helm chart.
 Requires a strong understanding of its architecture and security model.

-- Scalability: Designed for high availability and horizontal scalability, capable of handling large volumes of requests from diverse applications.
+- Scalability: Designed for high availability and horizontal scalability, capable of handling large volumes of requests across dynamic infrastructure.

 π‘οΈ Security & Governance

-- Access Control: Features a rich authentication and authorization system, supporting various methods (e.g., LDAP, Kubernetes, AWS IAM) and highly granular ACL policies.
+- Access Control: Features a rich authentication system (LDAP, K8s, AWS IAM) and highly granular ACL policies.

 - Data Handling: Secrets are encrypted at rest and in transit.
-Provides detailed audit logs of all access to secrets, crucial for compliance and security forensics.
+Provides detailed audit logs of all access to secrets, crucial for security forensics.

 4. Market Landscape